Compare workers’ comp rates by state

 For business owners, the amount you will pay in workers' compensation premiums depends on:

 • Worker classification codes.
 The level of risk associated with your business will also play a role in determining your workers’ comp rates.
-Class codes categorize every business and job type by level of risk, and your small business may have a range of worker classifications
+Workers’ compensation class codes categorize every business and job type by level of risk, and your small business may have a range of worker classifications.

 Review requirements and rates for workers’ compensation insurance in your state, or speak with one of our expert insurance agents who are licensed nationwide and happy to answer your questions.